 Composition of the Nomination Committee

-The Company Secretary is secretary to the Committee.
+The Group Company Secretary is secretary to the Committee.

 Policy on appointments to the Board

-Board appointments are made on merit, against objective criteria.
+Board appointments are made on merit against objective criteria.
 The issue of diversity was debated by the Board in 2012 and a formal policy adopted.
-Further details on diversity can be found in the corporate governance statement.
-The Board's policy is to appoint the best possible candidates whilst embracing diversity in all its forms, but has chosen not to set any measurable objectives.
+Further details on diversity can be found in the Corporate governance statement.
+The Board's policy is to appoint the best possible candidates whilst embracing diversity in all its forms, but the Board has chosen not to set any measurable objectives.

-In 2013 the Committee formally met three times and reviewed the skills of the Board, with a view to considering the current and future skills and experience which the Board might require.
+In 2014 the Committee formally met four times and reviewed the composition and skills of the Board, with a view to considering the current and future skills and experience that the Board might require.

 The Committee considered and authorised the potential conflicts of interest which might arise where a director has fiduciary responsibilities in respect of other organisations.
-The committee concluded that no inappropriate conflicts of interest exist.
-The Committee also assigned the Chairman to review and agree with the Chief Executive the Group's objectives for the forthcoming year.
+The Committee concluded that no inappropriate conflicts of interest exist.
+The Committee also assigned the Chairman to review and agree with the Group Chief Executive his personal objectives for the forthcoming year.

-In December 2013 the Nominations committee reviewed the Board's size and composition, the frequency of the process for Board and committee meetings, best practice for the handling of a number of Board issues including drawing up a training programme for the directors.
-The terms of reference of the Committee were reviewed earlier in the year and updated broadly in line with the Model Terms of Reference issued by the Institute of Chartered Secretaries and Administrators in June 2013.
+In December 2014 the Nomination Committee reviewed the Board's size and composition, the frequency of the process for Board and committee meetings, and best practice for the handling of a number of Board issues including drawing up a training programme for the directors.
+The terms of reference of the Committee were reviewed in conjunction with the Model Terms of Reference issued by the Institute of Chartered Secretaries and Administrators.
+The biographical details of the current directors can be found in the Board of Directors section.
+Having reviewed their independence and contribution to Board matters, the Committee confirms that the performance of each of the directors standing for re-election at the 2015 AGM continues to be effective and demonstrates commitment to their roles, including independence of judgement and time commitment for Board and Committee meetings.
+Accordingly the Committee has recommended to the Board that, with the exception of John Biles, all current directors of the Company be proposed for re-election at the forthcoming AGM.

-Following 2012's external Board Evaluation the Board agreed to undertake an internal evaluation in 2013.
-Further details of the review can be found in the Corporate Governance section of the Annual Report.
-Recommendations arising from the 2013 Board Evaluation have been addressed or are in the process of being addressed.
+Following 2012's external Board Evaluation, the Board agreed to undertake an internal evaluation during 2014.
+Further details of the review can be found in the Corporate governance statement.
+Recommendations arising from the 2014 internal evaluation of the Board have been addressed or are in the process of being addressed.
+An external Board Evaluation will be undertaken in 2015.

-As Chairman of the Committee I will be available at the 2014 Annual General meeting to answer questions relating to the work of the Committee.
+As Chairman of the Committee I will be available at the 2015 AGM to answer questions relating to the work of the Committee.

 On behalf of the Nomination Committee: